shariq7qureshi/NLP-LAB-Assignment2/README.md

 ## How to Run
 1. Install libraries
-2. Place PDF file in folder
+2. Place "book.pdf" PDF file in folder
 3. Run notebook cells